smoynes/elsie/docs/README.txt

 memory model, and over 40 years of history etched into silicon, the LC-3 remains a tractable system that is comprehensible by an individual.

-It is a  lot closer to a PDP/11  machine than anything you have in  your home or pocket.
+It is  a lot closer to  a PDP/7 machine than  anything you have in  your home or pocket.
 Nevertheless, it is still takes quite a lot of effort to understand well enough to write programs.

 -----------------------------
        Project Goals
 -----------------------------

+As a technical project, 𝔼𝕃𝕊𝕀𝔼 is not  useful: it isn't complete and doesn't work well.
+In  those terms,  it is not  good software.
+However,  for the  author, the project is  not really  intended to  be useful to  others in  utilitarian terms.
+Rather,  it  is  meant  to  as  an exercise  in  learning  more  about  computer architecture,  systems programming,  and oneself.
+As such,  it is  more like  a story, a performance, or a trail through the woods and is essential.

 𝔼𝕃𝕊𝕀𝔼 is not novel: hardware simulators already exist for the LC-3 architecture, of course.
 The textbook publishers provide  one and there are many others freely